nycmeshnet/nycmesh.net/content/network-status.md

 4:30pm Supernode 1 is experiencing problems affecting large parts of the Mesh.
 We are looking into this now.

-If you are experiencing a problem please fill in our [support ticket](../support).
-Thanks!

 2021-10-04

 2:20am There is an issue at the Parallel hub (Greenpoint) which is affecting connections in the area going through that hub.
 We are working on it.